openrsp/openrsp/doc/manual/limitations.rst

   For the time being, we do not suggest that users change the type of ``QcPertInt``, because other integer types are not supported by OpenRSP yet.

-* The current implementation of residues is just tested for electric field perturbations and single residues.
+* The current implementation for calculation of residues of response functions is significantly limited in generality.
+Currently, only electric dipole perturbations and single residues are possible; furthermore, there are significant limitations for the calculation setup.
+These limitations are described in further detail in the manual of LSDalton in its (at the time of writing unreleased) 2020 version.